How To Setup Email Alerts (DVR)

 The web UI setup method for email alerts will be the same process as listed in the direct connection setup method.
 To set email alerts in the web UI, follow the information provided below.

-Step 2: Enter the port number, username (email) and password for your email.
+Step 2: Enter the port number, the username (email), and the password for your email.
 Enter the sender email, select the encryption type (TLS (port 587), SSL (port 465) and enter a subject line for the alert.
-Enter the receiver email(s) and click on the icon to add it into the receiver field.
+Enter the receiver email(s) and click on the ( ) icon to add it into the receiver field.

 When complete, click on Save to save the settings.
 It is highly recommended to test the email connection before proceeding.
 Click on the Email Test button to verify connectivity.